Economy of Bihar: Caste and criminalisation

+Structural and fiscal factors

-Bihar's share of revenue from the Central pool declined by Rs.
-5,000 crores as the centre's revenue collection had gone down.
-This, coupled with the fact that the government failed to get its plan allocation released because it could not contribute the matching non-plan grant, aggravated the financial crisis.
-The division of Bihar in 2000, when the industrially advanced and mineral-rich southern-half of the state was carved out to form the separate state of Jharkhand, had a strong impact on development in the north mainly through a loss of revenue.
-Divided Bihar produces 60% of the output of the undivided Bihar.
+Bihar's share of revenue from the central pool declined by ₹5,000 crore as the centre's revenue collection fell.
+This decline – coupled with the government's failure to have its plan allocation released, because it could not contribute the required matching non-plan grant – aggravated the state's financial crisis.
+The division of Bihar in 2000 – when the industrially advanced and mineral-rich southern half of the state was separated to form the state of Jharkhand – had a strong impact on development in the north, mainly through a loss of revenue.
+The divided Bihar produces 60% of the output of the undivided Bihar.